-- Single parents and positive single parenting - Helping children adjust after separation or divorce - Helping teenagers adjust after separation or divorce - Helping children adjust to two homes after separation or divorce
+- Single parents and positive parenting - Separation or divorce: helping children and pre- teens adjust - Separation or divorce: helping teenagers adjust - Two homes after separation or divorce: helping children and teenagers adjust

 This suite of resources may be useful for parents supporting their children through a family separation.
 It provides tips and suggestions for positive parenting and outlines how parents can protect their children's wellbeing.